 From musicals to horror and everything in between, Doug has an eclectic taste in films.
 Both a champion of independent cinema and a defender of more mainstream fare, he prefers to find an equal balance between two worlds often at odds with each other.
 A film critic by trade but a film fan at heart, Doug also writes for his own website The Jam Report, and Australia’s the AU review.

-Anna is an artist, filmmaker, freelance writer/film critic and Deputy Editor here at Filmotomy.
+Anna is an artist, filmmaker, freelance writer/film critic and former Deputy Editor here at Filmotomy.
 She fiercely supports female filmmakers as well as foreign language films, and is partial to anything Mike Flanagan has made or Audrey Hepburn has been in.
 Find her traveling abroad somewhere with her camera, working on her screenplays with the help of a few sweet coffees or taking pictures of the sky.

 Rebecca has been writing about film since 2014 and is a self-proclaimed screen tourism expert.
 She currently splits her time between her hometown in the English Lake District and her new home in Salt Lake City.
 Pedro Almodóvar's movies are why she's learning Spanish (it's going terribly, thanks for asking) and Rebecca considers When Harry Met Sally a perfect film.